RexMortem/Python-Chess-NEA/README.md

 # Reflection

-As a rushed pre-university project, it suffers from a few deficiencies but also shows a surprising amount of promise; it's easy to look back on old code and rip it apart for its poor performance and subpar style (readability and adaptability) however the code *works* and showcases
+As a rushed pre-university project, it suffers from a few deficiencies but also shows a surprising amount of promise; it's easy to look back on old code and rip it apart for its poor performance and subpar style (readability and adaptability), however the code *works* and showcases

 ## Criticisms